daler/dotfiles/_sources/conda.rst.txt

 Installing conda
 ----------------

-To install conda, we use `Mambaforge
+To install conda, we use `Miniforge
 <https://github.com/conda-forge/miniforge>`_.
-Mambaforge is a way of installing
+Miniforge is a way of installing
 conda that sets conda-forge as the default (and only) channel, and it includes ``mamba``, a drop-in replacement for conda that is faster and more feature-complete.